A-Momin/noteshub/nts/notes_cicd.md

         -   Assets include not only the output artifacts but also the source code, configuration files, dependencies, test data, documentation, and other resources needed to support the software development lifecycle.
         -   Unlike artifacts, assets are not necessarily generated during the pipeline; they may already exist as part of the project's source code or external dependencies.
         -   Assets are managed and processed at different stages of the CI/CD pipeline to facilitate the automated build, testing, and deployment of the application.

+-   <b style="color:maroon">What is CI/CD?</b>

+    -   CI/CD stands for Continuous Integration and Continuous Deployment.
+It is a set of practices and tools that enable developers to automate the process of integrating code changes into a shared repository (Continuous Integration) and automatically deploying those changes to production (Continuous Deployment).

+-   <b style="color:maroon">Explain the benefits of implementing CI/CD.</b>

+    -   CI/CD provides benefits such as faster and more frequent releases, reduced manual errors, improved collaboration among development and operations teams, and faster feedback on code quality.

+-   <b style="color:maroon">What is the difference between Continuous Integration and Continuous Deployment?</b>

+    -   Continuous Integration (CI) is the practice of automatically integrating code changes into a shared repository several times a day.
+Continuous Deployment (CD) is the practice of automatically deploying every code change that passes automated testing to production.

+-   <b style="color:maroon">Name some popular CI/CD tools.</b>

+    -   Jenkins, Travis CI, GitLab CI/CD, CircleCI, and GitHub Actions are popular CI/CD tools.

+-   <b style="color:maroon">What is the role of version control in CI/CD?</b>

+    -   Version control systems, like Git, provide a way to manage and track changes to code.
+In CI/CD, version control helps ensure that the correct code is used in each stage of the pipeline, and it facilitates collaboration among team members.

+-   <b style="color:maroon">Explain Blue-Green Deployment.</b>

+    -   Blue-Green Deployment is a CI/CD strategy where two identical production environments, labeled "Blue" and "Green," are maintained.
+Only one environment serves live production traffic at a time, allowing for seamless deployment and rollback.

+-   <b style="color:maroon">What is Canary Deployment in CI/CD?</b>

+    -   Canary Deployment is a deployment strategy where a new version of an application is gradually rolled out to a small subset of users or servers before being deployed to the entire infrastructure.

+-   <b style="color:maroon">Explain the concept of Continuous Monitoring in CI/CD.</b>

+    -   Continuous Monitoring involves tracking and analyzing metrics, logs, and other data from applications and infrastructure to identify issues, ensure performance, and support rapid feedback.

+-   <b style="color:maroon">What is Git branching strategy, and why is it important in CI/CD?</b>

+    -   A Git branching strategy defines how code changes are managed and merged in version control.
+It is crucial in CI/CD to ensure that branches align with stages in the pipeline and support parallel development without conflicts.

+-   <b style="color:maroon">How do you handle secrets and sensitive information in CI/CD pipelines?</b>

+    -   Secrets and sensitive information should be stored securely in a credential manager or secret store.
+CI/CD tools often provide integrations with these stores, allowing secure retrieval during the build and deployment process.

+-   <b style="color:maroon">What is the purpose of the "Rollback" in CI/CD?</b>

+    -   Rollback is the process of reverting to a previous version or state in case of a failed deployment or critical issues in the latest release.
+It ensures quick recovery from deployment failures.

+-   <b style="color:maroon">Explain the concept of Automated Testing in CI/CD.</b>

+    -   Automated Testing involves writing and executing test cases automatically during the CI/CD process to validate code changes.
+It ensures that new features or changes do not introduce defects.

+-   <b style="color:maroon">What is the role of a CI/CD pipeline in Microservices architecture?</b>

+    -   In a Microservices architecture, CI/CD pipelines automate the testing and deployment of individual microservices, enabling rapid and independent releases.

+-   <b style="color:maroon">Explain the concept of "Shift-Left" in CI/CD.</b>

+    -   "Shift-Left" refers to the practice of moving testing and quality assurance processes earlier in the development lifecycle, catching issues at an earlier stage and reducing the

 </details>